WallStreetMojo

 source: Boeing Annual Report

-From the above screenshot, we can easily see how this Income (Earnings from Operations) of the company has changed over the year 2008 to 2010 and can perform analysis to measure Operational Efficiency.
+From the above screenshot, we can easily see how the company's income (Earnings from Operations) has changed from 2008 to 2010 and can perform analysis to measure Operational Efficiency.

 Operating Income Example 1-1